 Diamond wholesalers, just as any other business owners in the COVID-19 era, need to jump start their business activity, and those that could did.
-The result was a mid-single digit drop in wholesale diamond prices in May.
+The result was a mid-single digit drop in wholesale diamond prices in May and an improvement in cash flow.

 Polished Diamond Prices Tumble Seeking Cash Flow